SiriusW823/RL_py313_TwoQubitControl/README.md

 1. **Clean (noise-free) conditions**, and
 2. **Noisy quantum dynamics** with Gaussian perturbations.

 Results demonstrate that both algorithms learn to achieve near-optimal reward in the clean environment, while robustness under noise reveals convergence degradation patterns.
-PPO shows stronger stability during long-term training, whereas A2C exhibits faster early-stage convergence.
+PPO shows stronger stability under moderate noise relative to A2C.

 All implementations avoid legacy `gym` dependencies, making this repository modern-compatible, lightweight, and suitable for academic reproducibility.